Kitware/iMSTK/Docs/Maintainance.md

     -DNewLib_DIR:PATH=${NewLib_DIR}

-## `CMake/External/External_NewLib.cmake`
+**Step 5:** Add `CMake/External/External_NewLib.cmake`

-You will need to create this file, this is what describes what files to download and how to build them to support your new library to the superbuild.
+You will need to create this file which describes what files to download from where and how to build them to support your new library in the superbuild.
 In general this will mean customizing `imstk_add_external_project`.

     include(imstkAddExternalProject)
 	imstk_add_external_project(NewLib